-We do not accept slavery or human trafficking in our business and we will not work with others who do not share our commitment to preventing slavery and human trafficking.
+We do not accept slavery or human trafficking in our business and we will not work with others in our supply chain who do not share our commitment to preventing slavery and human trafficking.
+If you wish to see our Anti-Slavery Policy, please ask us.
 If you have any concerns or suspicions we should know about then please email [email protected]

 Our business and supply chains

-- conducting a risk assessment of our business and our supply chains
+- conducted a slavery and human trafficking risk assessment of our business and our supply chains,as explained below

 Due diligence in our supply chains